cel243/Pale_Quote_Finder/README.md

-# Quote Finder and Local Downlaod of Wildbow's Pale
+# Quote Finder and Local Download of Wildbow's Pale
 This project is intended to be a more efficient and powerful way to search for quotes within Pale than Wordpress's built-in search feature.
 I don't own any of the materials downloaded by these scripts.
 Visit [palewebserial.wordpress.com](https://palewebserial.wordpress.com/) to learn more about Pale and support the author.

 ## Setup